herrenchek/GifTastic/README.md

 # GifTastic
-Use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
+Using the GIPHY API, I made a Pokémon themed dynamic web page that populates with gifs of your choice.